 - a.
 Project Name Enter a concise title for your proposed RCPP project.
-Please avoid acronyms that are not widely known. - c.
+Please avoid acronyms that are not widely known. - b.
+Lead Partner Account This information is auto-populated by the users account information. - c.
 Funding Pool Select either the State/Multi-state or CCA funding pool. - d.
 Critical Conservation Areas (CCA) If the funding pool is set to the CCA funding pool, the CCA Applicable List will allow users to select a specific CCA funding pool.
 More information on CCAs, including boundary maps, is available on the RCPP website.
 Please note all proposed counties for the project must at least partially fall within the boundaries of the CCA. - e.
 Lead State Select the lead state where the largest portion of the work will be performed.
 If a CCA funding pool is selected this dropdown will only include states within that CCA. - f.
 Partner States Select all states where work will be performed.
-If a CCA funding pool is selected this dropdown will only include states within that CCA. - g.
-Project Type Select either RCPP Classic, AFA, or Renewals.
-Not all options will be available and may depend on what national funding opportunities (NFOs) are currently posted. - h.
-SAM Registration Users should click the checkbox if they have a SAM.gov registration.
-If this box is not checked users will still be able to submit the proposal, but you will receive an error message reminding users that a SAM.gov registration will be necessary to enter in to a partnership agreement with NRCS.
+If a CCA funding pool is selected this dropdown will only include states within that CCA.

+- g.
+SAM Registration Users should click the checkbox to confirm that have a SAM.gov registration.
+If this box is not checked users will still be able to submit the proposal, but you will receive an error message reminding users that a SAM.gov registration is a requirement to receive RCPP funding. - h.
+DUNS/UEI Enter your Unique Entity Identifier (UEI).
+Do not enter your entity's DUNS number as this system has been retired.
+See the yellow help box below for help finding your organization's number or registering for one.